1 in 7 women will experience postpartum depression.

 When does the Postpartum Depression start?

-I particularly noticed insomnia began after I stopped breastfeeding the twins.
-The months of sleep deprivation led to anxiety, stress, and depression.
+- I particularly noticed insomnia began after I stopped breastfeeding the twins.
+The twenty-four months of sleep deprivation led to anxiety, stress, and depression.

 Postpartum Depression Causes